LL10GEMAC IP Core Datasheet

 Figure 8: Receive interface timing diagram

-When the IP receives a new packet from the PMA, it first re-aligns the 32-bit data and then descrambles and decodes it to check for the start and end of the packet.
-The header and footer of the packet are then verified and removed before forwarding it to the user.
-If the SFD, FCS, or EFD code is incorrect, an error signal (rx_axis_tuser=1b) is asserted to the user.
+When the IP receives a new packet from the PMA, it re-aligns the 32-bit data, descrambles, and decodes the packet to identify the start and end of the packet.
+The packet’s header and footer are verified and removed before forwarding the data to the user.
+If there are errors in the SFD, FCS, or EFD, an error signal (rx_axis_tuser) is asserted to 1b to the user.

-(1) The IP begins its operation after detecting the SFD code on the decoded data from Rx PMA interface.
+1) The IP begins processing after detecting the SFD code in the decoded data from the Rx PMA interface.

-(2) After detecting the first data from the PMA for 7 clock cycles, the IP sends the first data to the user.
-The latency time is caused by the internal logic for converting PMA data to user data.
-The data on the user interface is valid for all 32 bits except for the last data which may be valid only some bytes.
-Therefore, rx_axis_tkeep is always equal to Fh, except for the last data. rx_axis_tkeep of the last data may be equal to 0001b (1-byte valid), 0011b (2-byte valid), 0111b (3-byte valid), or 1111b (4-byte valid).
+2) After detecting the first data from the PMA, the IP waits 7 clock cycles before sending the first data to the user.
+This latency is due to the internal logic that converts PMA data to user data.
+On the user interface, the data is valid for all 32 bits except for the last data, which may contain fewer valid bytes.
+Therefore, rx_axis_tkeep is always 1111b, except for the last data, where it may be 0001b (1 byte valid), 0011b (2 bytes valid), 0111b (3 bytes valid), or 1111b (4 bytes valid).

-(3) To remove the header from the data following 64B/66B decoding process, the valid signal of user interface (rx_axis_tvalid) is de-asserted to 0b for 1 clock cyle every 32 clock cycles.
+3) To remove the header following the 64B/66B decoding process, the valid signal on the user interface (rx_axis_tvalid) is temporarily de-asserted to 0b for 1 clock cyle every 32 clock cycles.

-(4) After detecting end of packet (EFD code), rx_axis_tvalid is de-asserted to 0b for 2-5 clock cycles to verify FCS of received packet.
+4) After detecting the end of the packet (EFD code), rx_axis_tvalid is de-asserted to 0b for 2-5 clock cycles while the IP verifies the FCS of the received packet.

-(5) When there is no error detected in received packet, IP asserts rx_axis_tlast and rx_axis_tvalid to 1b with the last data on rx_axis_tdata.
-At the same time, rx_axis_tuser is de-asserted to 0b.
-If an error is detected, rx_axis_tuser is asserted to 1b at this clock cycle.
+5) If no error is detected, the IP asserts rx_axis_tlast and rx_axis_tvalid to 1b with the last data on rx_axis_tdata, while rx_axis_tuser is de-asserted to 0b.
+If an error is detected, rx_axis_tuser is asserted to 1b in this clock cycle.

 Verification Methods